 GAINESVILLE, Fla.--(BUSINESS WIRE)--

-Based in Gainesville, Fla., Exactech develops and markets orthopaedic implant devices, related surgical instruments and biologic materials and services to hospitals and physicians.
+Based in Gainesville, Fla., Exactech develops and markets orthopaedic implant devices, related surgical instruments, biologic materials and computer-assisted surgical technologies to hospitals and physicians.
 The company manufactures many of its orthopaedic devices at its Gainesville facility.
 Exactech’s orthopaedic products are used in the restoration of bones and joints that have deteriorated as a result of injury or diseases such as arthritis.
 Exactech markets its products in the United States, in addition to more than 30 markets in Europe, Latin America, Asia and the Pacific.
 Additional information about Exactech can be found at http://www.exac.com.